Advance your career with a graduate degree from CSTL

 The Curriculum and Instruction (C&I) Doctoral Program (Ph.D.) is designed for educational professionals with prior degrees in fields such as education, higher education, and other professional fields (i.e. science and engineering).
 Students who choose to focus in STEM education will work closely with a Department of STEM Education or affiliated faculty member while engaging in targeted coursework and research opportunities in the field.
 The program is flexible allowing students to engage in a part-time or full-time manner, on campus or at a distance.
-Specific research areas supported by Department of STEM Education faculty include science teaching and learning at the secondary and post-secondary levels, science teacher education, and learning in informal science education contexts.
+Specific research areas supported by the Department of STEM Education faculty include science teaching and learning at the secondary and post-secondary levels, science teacher education, and learning in informal science education contexts.
 Graduate research and/or teaching assistantships may be available.
-Please contact the graduate program coordinator (email@example.com) or individual faculty members for information on current opportunities.
+Please contact the graduate program coordinator (STEMeducation@nau.edu) or individual faculty members for information on current opportunities.
 Applications are due on November 15th for the upcoming academic year.
 (Note: The C&I doctoral program is administered in partnership with the Department of Teaching and Learning and the Department of Educational Specialties.)

 Select the program that’s right for you